Team4028/beakdocs/docs/source/sect3.rst

 Solenoids in Code
 ------------------

-Solenoids are even simpler than solenoids.
+Solenoids are even simpler than servos.
 They are simple binary actuators: they only have a true and false state.
 Double solenoids are slightly different, with forward, reverse, and off states.
 However, they both accomplish the same
 thing: to either retract or extend a pneumatic cylinder (see the Pneumatics link in the sidebar).